CHN-beta/ovito/doc/manual/usage/import.rst

    Side-by-side visualization example

-OVITO has the capability to manage several objects in the same three-dimensional scene.
+OVITO allows you to insert several objects or datasets into the same three-dimensional scene.
-This enables you to import and visualize several datasets together in a single picture as shown in the example on the right.
+You can import and visualize multiple datasets together in one picture as shown in the example on the right.
-You can also visualize a dataset in several different ways, either side by side or superimposed on each other, using :ref:`branched data pipelines <clone_pipeline>`, which dynamically duplicate the imported data and process each copy in a slightly different way.
+You can also visualize the same dataset in several different ways, either side by side or superimposing different visualization modes.
+The :ref:`branched data pipelines <clone_pipeline>` feature of OVITO lets you dynamically duplicate the imported dataset and process each clone in a different way.

-The simplest way to visualize multiple datasets in one picture is to invoke the :menuselection:`File --> Load File` function from the menu several times to import all datasets into the same scene.
+The simplest way to include multiple datasets in one picture is to invoke the :menuselection:`File --> Load File` menu function several times and import all datasets into the current scene.
-When importing the second dataset, OVITO will ask you whether to replace the already loaded dataset or not.
+When you import the second dataset, OVITO will ask whether to replace the already loaded dataset or not.
-Pick the :guilabel:`Add to scene` option here in order to insert it as an additional object into the existing scene.
+Select the :guilabel:`Add to scene` option in order to insert the subsequent datasets as additional objects into the scene.

 .. figure:: /images/usage/importexport/pipeline_selector.*
    :figwidth: 60%